 A REPORTER’S GUIDE TO UNLEASHING E-DOCS (A.R.G.U.E.)

 When you file a FOIA request, the government must justify every field, case or cell it plans to withhold with a statutory exemption.
-Demand it – and then be prepared to argue!
+Under the 2016 FOIA amendments, they not only must show that a record falls under an exemption but also that release of the record would result in a specific, concrete foreseeable harm.
+Make them do what the law requires – and then be prepared to argue!
 Here’s how you can build a fast, persuasive legal argument.

 STEP 1: OPPO RESEARCH Listen to the IRE Radio podcast (3 min)

 STEP 2: LEGAL RESEARCH Listen to the IRE Radio podcast (4 min)

 US Department of Justice Guide to the Freedom of Information Act Provides an authoritative interpretation of each FOIA exemption, with case law and legislative history, chock full of language you can grab and quote.
 Who’s going to argue if the DOJ is in your corner?
 Take a look at Exemption 6 for clear guidance on how to design a FOIA request to combat overuse of the privacy exemption.
 The agency must consider whether the public interest in disclosure outweighs any privacy interest.
 DOJ Office of Information Policy has links to presidential and attorney general guidance on FOIA.

-Reporters Committee for Freedom of the Press Federal Open Government Guide.
+Reporters Committee for Freedom of the Press Federal FOIA Wiki.
 Always good to do a reality check on DOJ’s take on exemptions by comparing it to the more reporter-friendly RCFP.
 While quoting RCFP doesn’t have the same cache as DOJ in federal FOI officer circles, no need to say where you got that killer case law supporting release of the records you want.

 STEP 3: ARGUE Listen to the IRE Radio podcast (2 min)